 28.2.2 OA&M Access to the Shared E-UTRAN/NG-RAN

 Each Participating Operator can have their own OA&M capabilities, which are used for monitoring and for selected operations in a shared E-UTRAN/NG-RAN.
 Information exchange involved in those operations need to be controlled by the Hosting E-UTRAN/NG-RAN Operator as to prevent disclosing them to other Participating Operators, be it for business, operational, or technical reasons.
 Network management system information exchanged between Hosting Operator and Other Paticipating Operators should be credible, including tamper-proof and traceable, so that Hosting Operator network management system cannot distort the information.
-Information security and credible should be guaranteed by the Hosting Operator.

 The following requirements apply: